cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 Local call of a remote function also sets the function's `:functionName*finished` flag to `true` (this also incurs a penalty of one instruction per local call, compared to calls of local functions).
 This should be harmless, as local and remote calls to the same function may not occur concurrently.
 However, if a remote function call was terminated without completion, and the function is later called locally (e.g., from a background process), the flag may be set to `true` even though the remote call never completed.
 The same is true for the case of overlapping remote calls to the same function, though.

-# Arbitrary remote variable access

-## Arbitrary access to remote variables
+# Arbitrary access to remote variables

 To access arbitrary remote processor variables using the `read` and `write` instructions., `read(variable)`  and `write(value, variable)` methods must be used, to be called on processors: